Wednesday, July 31, 2019

 The EU's ideological drift

-What Lucas does not say, but is clear from his subtext, is the transformation of the European Union.
-Once a platform for mediating between national interests, the EU has now morphed into an ideological actor, driven by a vision that is neither openly discussed nor democratically accountable.
+The transformation of the European Union: Once a platform for mediating between national interests, the EU has now morphed into an ideological actor, driven by a vision that is neither openly discussed nor democratically accountable.
 The European Commission increasingly functions as the executive arm of a Western globalist agenda, intertwined with policy circles in London and parts of the US Democratic establishment.
 This axis champions moral discourse over pragmatic analysis and privileges “values-based” rhetoric over hard strategy.

 This new order replaces traditional centers of power with a vast network of institutions, such as think tanks like CEPA, NGOs, the World Economic Forum (WEF), the International Criminal Court (ICC), and even the World Health Organization (WHO).
 Although these entities have different objectives, they share a common logic: the gradual transfer of sovereignty to supranational governing bodies.
 As political scientist John Mearsheimer has argued, such liberal internationalism often disguises power grabs under the guise of universal norms, ignoring national interests (Mearsheimer, The Great Delusion, 2018).